graphaware/neo4j-framework/tests/README.md

 to worry about the port too much, because calling `baseNeoUrl()` will give you the base URL to execute requests against (localhost:7575 by default).

-The API can be exercised by using [`TestUtils`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/test/util/TestUtils.html), namely the `get`, `post`, `put`, and `delete` methods.
+The API can be exercised by using the inherited `protected` [`TestHttpClient`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/test/util/TestHttpClient.html), namely the `get`, `post`, `put`, and `delete` methods.
 They take the URL to call and expected response status code as parameters, and return the body of the response (which you might choose to assert as well).
 The test fails if the response status code is different from what was expected.